Eight Improvisations on Hungarian Peasant Songs

 Eight Improvisations on Hungarian Peasant Songs, Op.
 20, Sz.
 74, BB 83, also known as Improvisations on Hungarian Peasant Songs or simply as Improvisations, is a composition for solo piano by Hungarian composer Béla Bartók.
 It was finished in 1920.

-Composition

 This composition is the last one on which Bartók put an Opus number because henceforth he would treat his folk music and his more artistic side as equal.
 However, this work is far from his folk pieces, with its abrasive harmonies and rhythms.